isomerpages/moe-ast-moehc/_school-histories/Schools/Anglo Chinese School (Barker Road).md

 As the school grew, plans to redevelop the campus were made.
 In 1997, the school split into ACS (Primary) and ACS (BR).
 Both schools were relocated to separate holding schools while the Barker Road campus was being upgraded.
 In January 2003, ACS (Primary) and ACS (BR) returned to the Barker Road campus.
 Today, ACS (BR) offers an education that holds true to Bishop Oldham’s vision of a philosophy of education that stresses academic Achievement, strength of Character and Service to God and man.

 The ACS (BR) educational experience centres on the belief that God is our strength and provider, there is strength in diversity, we can bring out the best in everyone and we are called to serve God, nation and community.
-It is the mission of ACS (BR) to _touch hearts_ by creating memories and giving meaning to all the things that we do; to _empower minds_ by sharpening the intellect and broadening perspectives; and to _enrich souls_ by helping the students grow in faith and service to others.
+It is the mission of ACS (BR) to&nbsp;_touch hearts_&nbsp;by creating memories and giving meaning to all the things that we do; to&nbsp;_empower minds_&nbsp;by sharpening the intellect and broadening perspectives; and to&nbsp;_enrich souls_&nbsp;by helping the students grow in faith and service to others.

 Principals:<br>
-\- Mr Ng Eng Chin (1994–2007)<br>
+* Mr Ng Eng Chin (1994–2007)<br>
-\- Mr Peter Tan Chong Tze (2008–2017)<br>
+* Mr Peter Tan Chong Tze (2008–2017)<br>
-\- Mr Loo Ming Yaw (2018–present)
+* Mr Loo Ming Yaw (2018–present)

 #### **Key Milestones**